King-Kyle/My-Property-Co/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## For quick and easy viewing you can click the link below and see the live project deployed on vercel:

-my-property-co.vercel.app